High-precision and low-depth quantum algorithm design for eigenstate problems: Construction of the spectral filter

 The result for the denominator can be similarly derived since We have

 The error for the normalised observable expectation is

 \end{proof}

-The performance of our method in eigenstate property estimation can be estimated by the error in the construction of the RLCU formula.
-One can thus compare our method with the other deterministic schemes at the same level.
+The performance of our method in eigenstate property estimation can be evaluated by the error in constructing the RLCU formula.
+We note that the random sampling algorithm is not a deterministic state preparation method, as it cannot prepare the target state $\sigma$.
+However, when we focus on the property estimation of the target state, our scheme has similar performance to the normal Hamiltonian simulation methods.
+Specifically, the sample complexities of the former algorithms and the RCLU algorithm to learn the observable properties of the state are similar, as long as the norm of the estimator is a constant.
+This is guaranteed by \autoref{prop:RLCU_err_observ_bound}.
+One can thus compare our method with other deterministic schemes at the same level.